-The decrease in selling, general, and administrative expenses for the six months ended March 30, 2024 as compared to the six months ended March 25, 2023 is due to the following:
+The decrease in selling, general, and administrative expenses for the six nine months ended March 30, 2024 June 29, 2024, as compared to the six nine months ended March 25, 2023 June 24, 2023, is due to the following:

 Change

 (in thousands)

-\$ (22,246)

-Employee-related costs
+Employee-related costs \$ (22,246) (32,428)

-Allocated overhead expenses and other 12,988
+Allocated overhead expenses and other \$ 12,988 24,969

-\$ (9,258)
+\$ (9,258) (7,459)

 Employee-related costs decreased primarily as a result of a decrease in stock-based compensation expense and expense incurred for contractors.
-As we apply the graded-vesting method of expense recognition to all stock-based compensation awards with service-only conditions, higher expense was incurred for the six months ended March 25, 2023 due to the expense recognized in the first half of fiscal year 2023 for the issuance of restricted stock to our employees following the Business Combination.
+As we apply the graded-vesting method of expense recognition to all stock-based compensation awards with service-only conditions, higher expense was incurred for the six nine months ended March 25, 2023 June 24, 2023, due to the expense recognized in the first half of fiscal year 2023 for the issuance of restricted stock to our employees following the Business Combination.
 Additionally, we experienced a decrease in the expense related to contractors as a result of a combination of hiring full time employees and outsourcing certain business activities to third parties.
-These decreases were partially offset by an increase to payroll-related expenses incurred as our business continues to grow.
+These decreases were partially offset by an increase in payroll-related expenses incurred as our business continues to grow.